Aksakovo, Bulgaria

 Aksakovo (Аксаково [akˈsakovo]) is a town in Varna Province, Northeastern Bulgaria.
 It is the administrative centre of the homonymous Aksakovo Municipality.
 The town is located on the Franga Plateau three kilometres northwest of the city of Varna.
-As of December 2022, it has a population of 30,576 inhabitants.
+As of December 2022, it had a population of 30,576.

 Aksakovo was declared a town on 27 May 2004.
 As a village, it was first mentioned in the late 17th century.
 It is named after Ivan Aksakov.

 Municipality

 Aksakovo municipality includes the following 23 places:

 History

 The history of Aksakovo can be traced back to Thracian times.

 Near the settlement is located the Roman fortress of Maglish which has had an important role for the development of the settlement and the defence of the region.

-After the Ottoman empire took over the Second Bulgarian kingdom, there was a decline in the Bulgarian population in the area.
+After the Ottoman Empire took over the Second Bulgarian Empire, there was a decline in the Bulgarian population in the area.
 The village had predominant Turkish population and was called Adjemler (Persians).

-When the San Stefano Treaty (1878) was signed, there was a mass exodus of Turks.
+When the Treaty of San Stefano (1878) was signed, there was a mass exodus of Turks.
 The new population consisted by Bulgarian refugees that came from the region around Odrin (Edirne – now Turkey) and Lozengrad (Kırklareli – now Turkey).
 These refugees are called madzuri (маджури).
 The old Bulgarian population that was already living in this area is called vayatsi (ваяци).

 On 14 August 1934, the name of the village was changed from Adjemler to Aksakovo.
 The new name is after the Russian publicist Ivan Aksakov who was actively involved in the process of the liberation of Bulgaria from the Ottoman Empire.